20 Criminally Underrated Films of 2018

 The Chinese-born, Hong Kong-based director Ying Liang returns to film-making with ‘A Family Tour’ after his last feature ‘When Night Falls’ which created a political and social stir in China.
 It is his first feature film to screen at the New York Film Festival (NYFF-56).
 It’s an extraordinary autobiographical film that makes a subtle but a bold political statement against the authority stifling his freedom of expression.

 The film reflects Ying’s agony and internal raging grief.
 He conjures up his rage and frustration evoked by a sense of displacement, develops into an emotional catharsis and embodies it in this film, in the character of film-maker Yang Shu.
-Ying examines the lack of a sense of belonging and identical crisis in this moving and poignant tale of a family.
+Ying examines the lack of a sense of belonging and an identical crisis in this moving and poignant tale of a family.
 You can read the NYFF-56 review of the film here.

 2. The Rider | Chloé Zhao | USA